blakerom/reading-notes/class-09.md

  </ul>
 </form>
 ```
 A form can use radio buttons, checkboxes, lists, `<input>` fields, `<textarea>`, and `<label>`. `type=""` is a great place to set attributes, or select radio buttons.
-Name attribute can allow you manipulate it with an id.
-Maxlength and size can assist in creating the size of form you desire.
+The Name attribute can allow you to manipulate it with an id.
+Maxlength and size can assist in creating the size of the form you desire.